Creating High Performance Public Schools

-That spring we were given an unused elementary school as our site: a building that was then being used as a district warehouse and as a food-bank.
+That spring our Bellevue International School team was given an unused elementary school as our site: a building that was then being used as a district warehouse and as a food-bank.
 A suburban educational "favela" to be sure; but we six were ecstatic, and now the pressure was on.

 On half-time release from our regular teaching assignments, we were left on our own to develop the program, write a curriculum, equip a building, and then recruit families and students who were willing to take a risk on an untried idea.
 We had six months to to be up and ready.

 I can't begin to describe the sense of obligation--and isolation--that we felt at the time.
 We were moving from the realm of being teachers in classrooms to becoming designers of a school program in which parents would place their children and their trust.
 Such high flying carried with it a high potential for failing to fly: forever after, as individual teachers and program developers, we would take the credit or the blame for the quality of the program that we envisioned and created.

 A semester of intensive planning led us to a widely publicized launch sequence.

 Our first Bellevue International School recruitment and information meeting, held in 1991 on the night of "Desert Storm," brought a grand total of three parents and one student.

 But the next, held two weeks later, brought an overflow crowd that was eager to hear about new schooling choices.